gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 The first sub-PEP is **Zstandard compression**.
 Emma analyzed the top 1,000 most-downloaded projects on PyPI:

 - About 25% smaller wheels on average.
-- About 100 PB of bandwidth saved across just those 1,000 projects.
+- About 100 PB of bandwidth saved across those 1,000 projects.
 - About 36 years of cumulative decompression time saved per month.

 A constraint shaped the rollout: pure-Python installers, including pip, prefer to avoid C dependencies.
 Emma landed